fabiojose/snip/README.md

 ```

 - 🎈 Build your brand new app
-  - if the template does not have post scripts to perform build
+  - if the templation does not have post scripts to perform build
-- 🧰 Open it in your favorite IDE . . .
+- ⚙️ Open it in your favorite IDE . . .
   - [VS Code for example](https://code.visualstudio.com/)

 ## Placeholders